Directions and industry requirements are regularly updated

 Each group of employees and contractors in the workplace should be considered.
 For example, cleaning and maintenance staff, delivery drivers, student support staff or visiting health services.

-The most important action that can be taken to reduce the risk of transmission of coronavirus (COVID-19), is to ensure that unwell employees, children, students or visitors do not attend the education facility.
+One of the most important actions that can be taken to reduce the risk of transmission of COVID-19 is to ensure that unwell adults and children do not attend the premises.

-Employers should clearly communicate to employees, parents, guardians, contractors and other visitors that no one (children or adults) should attend the premises if they:
+Employers should clearly communicate to employees, adults, children and other visitors that no one should attend the premises if they: